How the Waves Destroyed the SS American Star

 Ten years of uncertainty would begin with the sale of the SS Noga to Silver Moon Ferries.
 Renamed Alferdoss, her new owners envisioned a floating luxury hotel in Tripoli, Lebanon.
 Civil War quickly shattered that dream.

-As she sat, a burst bilge pipe nearly sank the ship.
 Decay accelerated with cracks and leaks.
 Her interior, which remained largely unchanged since the 1930s, began to show signs of water damage and collapse.
 In 1988, a burst bilge pipe nearly sank the ship and the subsequent damage left little hope for the ship's hotel conversion.
 Silver Moon Ferries began seeking bids for scrapping.
 She was sold for scrap in 1989 but the scrappers defaulted on payments and services after just a few months.
 The Alferdoss remained in this sad condition until 1993.

 1993 - 1995: SS American Star

 A rather determined Thailand company made a surprise offer on the SS Alferdoss for $2 million.
 Their mission was to return a vessel to its original 1940s glory and use her a permanent luxury hotel in Thailand.
 As the ship's interior still remained unaltered from those days, it was the perfect choice for this project.
-Remained SS American Star, she was prepped for towing to Thailand.
+Renamed SS American Star, she was prepped for towing to Thailand.

 Disaster strikes during the journey.
 Storms kept snapped the SS American Star's tow lines.
 The first time, the towers were able to recapture the ship but the second time they snapped was terminal.
 The vessel ran aground on the rocky shore of Fuerteventura Island.
 The angle and conditions of the beaching rendered salvage impossible.
 The ship was declared a total loss.